opensearch-project/OpenSearch/CONTRIBUTING.md

 ## Developer Certificate of Origin

-RENAMEME is an open source product licensed under the Apache 2.0 license (see either [the Apache site] (https://www.apache.org/licenses/LICENSE-2.0) or the [LICENSE.txt file](./LICENSE.txt)).
+RENAMEME is an open source product licensed under the Apache 2.0 license (see either [the Apache site](https://www.apache.org/licenses/LICENSE-2.0) or the [LICENSE.txt file](./LICENSE.txt)).
 The Apache 2.0 license allows you to freely use, modify, distribute and sell your own products that include Apache 2.0 licensed software.

 In an effort to ensure that RENAMEME is kept truly open source, we want to make sure all incoming contributions are correctly attributed and licensed.
 A Developer Certificate of Origin (DCO) is a lightweight mechanism to do that.

 The DCO is a declaration attached to every contribution made by every developer.
-In the commit message of the contribution, the developer simply adds a Signed-off-by statement and thereby agrees to the DCO, which you can find below or at http://developercertificate.org/.
+In the commit message of the contribution, the developer simply adds a `Signed-off-by` statement and thereby agrees to the DCO, which you can find below or at [DeveloperCertificate.org](http://developercertificate.org/).

 ```
 Developer's Certificate of Origin 1.1